 You don’t need to check any belief boxes, or subscribe to any doctrines or creeds to be a part of our community.
 (You may not even be sure that God actually exists.)
 We believe in a God who loves.
 We believe in a God who embraces us as we are right now and wants us to become more of who we are.
 We believe in a God that revels in beauty, a God who is not defined by our own prejudices and restrictions, a God who chose to become one of us out of a desire for relationship with us and creation itself.
 We believe that earth is not a place to be saved from but a place to be saved for.

-There was a time when Church of the Apostles was near the center of the spotlight on the Emerging Church movement (or “conversation” if you want to sound awesome).
-Our brilliant founder Karen Ward had the profoudn courage to realize the dream of a church birthed from a Gen-X/Millenial postmodern expression.
+There was a time when Church of the Apostles was near the center of the spotlight on the Emerging Church movement.
+Our founder Karen Ward had the profound courage to realize the dream of a church birthed from a Gen-X/Millenial postmodern expression.
 Our church imagined new ways to be a worshiping community, to disrupt rote patterns of institutional churches bent on self-preservation, and to place the agency of creating space for God in the hands of a gathered people practicing their faiths together.
-We do things differently at COTA not as an attempt to be a church of hipsters, but because we are always working to break open the ordinary for the sake of encounters with the divine, in playfulness and wonder.
+We do things differently at COTA because we are always working to break open the ordinary for the sake of encounters with the divine, in playfulness and wonder.

 The deep ancient roots of tradition form the bones and ligaments of our identity.
 They provide directions to prevent our becoming lost in our journey of discovery in the world around us.
 Like the smells and bells of a mad liturgical scientist, we believe in experimentation and innovation as ways of encountering the divine.
 We invite all our senses and faculties into play as we look to receive God’s love in our lives.